Updated May 2021

 - The shelf-life of pins is much longer than posts on social media platforms.

-- Pinterest works for small businesses and big businesses.
+- Pinterest works for small businesses and big businesses (97% of searches are unbranded)

-So now we know what Pinterest is, let’s have a look at how it works for your business.
 As a company on Pinterest you need to set up a business account.
-Business accounts are linked to a company’s website and give you an analytics option so you can see how your different pins are performing on the platform.
+Business accounts are linked to a company’s website and give you access to analytics so you can see how your different pins are performing on the platform.

-With regards to strategy on Pinterest, two things need to be mentioned: there is no ‘one fits all solution’ and it is not a quick fix.
+In order to be successful on Pinterest you need to have a strategy but a word of caution here as there is no ‘one fits all solution’ and it is not a quick fix.
 It is important to keep this in mind!

 With regards to the first statement: each company is different, each account on Pinterest is different.
 Every account has its own culture, its own keywords and growths in its own way.
-It is very important NOT to compare your account to others.
+Hence it makes sense that what works for one company might not work for you company.
+You need to find your own way on Pinterest.
+Also, it is very important to NOT compare your account to others as all businesses grow in different ways.

 Pinterest is also a slow burn, it takes time to increase traffic.
-You will usually start to see link clicks rise between 6 and 12 months, so it takes patience as well as dedication.
+You will usually start to see outbound clicks rise between 6 and 12 months, so it takes patience as well as dedication.
+Your strategy depends on several factors.

 Re-pins vs. own content

 Pinterest is all about finding out what works for your company.
-Pinterest likes consistency so for marketing on the platform to work you need to pin regularly – this means pinning your own content mixed with other people’s content (re-pin) on a consistent basis.
+Pinterest likes consistency so for marketing on the platform to work you need to pin regularly – this means pinning your own content mixed with other people’s content (re-pin).
 When you are just starting out you might not have a lot of your own content yet, this is the time where you will be concentrating on re-pinning other people’s content.
 However over time your own content will increase, and the quicker you can get this going the better it is as Pinterest likes to see fresh content.

-How much you need to pin depends from company to company, just try and be consistent.
+How much you need to pin depends from company to company.
 There are companies who pin 5 pins a day, including their own content, and businesses who pin 30-40 pins a day!
 It is a case of trial and error.
 Try an approach for a couple of weeks and watch what happens to your statistics.
 If your clicks are not going up, either increase or decrease your pinning.

 Obviously if you are pinning vast amounts each day/week, it takes time to schedule this.
-In this case it is easiest to use a tool.
-If you are not sure which scheduling tool to use, read this article by Lifewire.
-It gives advantages and disadvantages about 5 different scheduling tools you can use.
-Very helpful!
+In this case it is easiest to use a tool like Tailwind.

 Audience & Trends

 The other important thing is to listen to what your audience wants, this is where the secret of content marketing lies.
-If you give your audience what they are looking for they will click on your pins.
+If you give your audience what they are looking for when they are looking for it, they will click on your pins.
 If your clicks are not increasing with the content you are adding to Pinterest, you are doing something wrong.

 Trends on Pinterest are very important.
-At the end of 2019, Pinterest released the Top 100 Trends for 2020.
-These trends should be part of your marketing strategy in order to optimise your link clicks.
-If you want to know more about how to do this, please read my blog post about the Top 100 for 2020.
+At the end of each year Pinterest released the trends for the following year.
+At the end of 2020 this was Pinterest Predicts.
+These trends should be part of your marketing strategy in order to optimise your outbound clicks.
+If you want to know more about how to do this, please read my blog post.